GuidesUsing the Brainstorm Tool

 Now let's look at how to actually get your ideas onto the board.
 The note capture process is designed to be fast and fluid so nothing interrupts your train of thought:

-- Open a New Note To add a note, simply click on any of the coloured squares at the top of the palette.
-An entry screen will pop up right in the centre of your workspace.
-(Please see the section below about the coloured squares)
+1. Add a New Note To add notes, simply click on any of the coloured squares at the top of the palette.
+An entry screen will pop up right in the middle of your workspace.
+(Please see the section below about the coloured squares.)

-4. Cancelling a Note If you change your mind and want to discard the note before saving, you can click Cancel or press the Esc (Escape) key on your keyboard to close the box.
+1. Cancelling a Note.
+If you change your mind and want to discard the note before saving, you can click Cancel or press the Esc (Escape) key on your keyboard to close the box.

-Safety Feature: If you have already started typing text into the box and accidentally hit cancel or the Esc key, don't worry!
+Safety Feature: Don't worry if you accidentally hit cancel or the Esc key after starting to type text into the box!
 The system will pop up a confirmation message to ensure you actually want to close it, saving you from accidentally losing your entry.

-While we strongly encourage a "zero-structure" approach at the beginning of your brainstorming session, we also recognise that sometimes you need a simple way to identify where ideas are coming from.
-For example, if you are working with a client, you might needa way to quickly differentiate their input from your own.
+While we strongly encourage a "zero-structure" approach at the beginning of your brainstorming sessions, we also recognise that you sometimes need a simple way to identify where your ideas are coming from.
+For example, if you are working with a client, you might *need *a way to quickly differentiate their input from your own.

 Using colour-coding in digital brainstorming software is a proven method to differentiate individual contributions and reduce confusion.
-However, the human mind isn't always great at retaining what each colour represents.
-In a complex session, the original reason for using a particular colour can easily get lost.
+However, the human brain isn't always adept at retaining what each colour represents.
+In a complex session, participants can easily lose sight of the original reason for using a particular colour.

-To solve this issue, we have updated the colour square system so you can add textual labels to them.
+To solve this issue, we have updated the colour square system, so you can add textual labels to it.

 Wait, doesn't this break the rule of "no upfront ordering"?******************************** Yes, it does!
 But this feature is completely******************************optional********************************.
 It is simply a tool available to augment your brainstorming feature only when you genuinely need it.
 The labelling system is solely designed to assist you in identifying the source of your ideas when the information is essential.